 She watched him now just as amused with him as he was with her.
 “Hit the spot?”

 He nodded with a smirk before tilting his head back to exhale the smoke above them.
 That simple move he made afforded Kandy a slightly better view of the tattoos on this side of his neck.
 Everything was black and white with a rather large portrait in the center as the main focus on this side.
 Abuelita?
-If he’s twenty-six, she’d be old enough.
+If he’s twenty-five, she’d be old enough.
 Though she was tempted to reach over and ask about it, she kept her inquisitiveness to herself.
 The filigree and accents on what looked like it was supposed to be a gilded antique picture frame were clear and detailed.
-Top quality work.
+Top-quality work.

 One more go and he was opening his door to dump the rest.
 As he was sitting back up to shut the door, he spotted in the side view mirror another police car coming from downtown.
 Reaching for the gear shift, he put the Mercedes back into drive and rotated his palm over the steering wheel inching the big sedan diagonally in front of her Jeep to give the officer room they’d eventually need to pass.
-This time he set the brake after putting the car in park and resigned himself to the notion they were gonna be there for a while.
+This time he set the brake after putting the car in park and resigned himself to the notion they were going to be there for a while.

 Curiously, Kandy looked over her shoulder to see the cars behind them following suit to accommodate the responding officer.
-Before she had time to react, Miguel had slipped his hand gently against her palm and interlaced their fingers, “How bout you stay in here with me until this shit is cleared up?”
+Before she had time to react, Miguel had slipped his hand gently against her palm and interlaced their fingers, “How ‘bout you stay in here with me until this shit is cleared up?”
 Gently his thumb rubbed over her hand.

 She barely managed a nod in the moment and seeing this, Miguel brought the back of her hand up to his mouth for a tender kiss.
-Her head fell lightly against the headrest again ultimately looking back up at him with those golden brown eyes of hers a second later.
+Her head fell lightly against the headrest again ultimately looking back up at him with those amber brown eyes of hers a second later.
 He knew she was trying to show him somebody other than whatever version of herself she thought he was seeing.

 He nodded back over to the abandoned purple Wrangler that the S600 was now somewhat blocking, “That Jeep don’t feel like you.”